luizParreira/ecto_cast_int_to_string/README.md

 # EctoCastint

-EctoCastint is a simple library that enables ecto casting from integer to string.
+EctoCastIntToString is a simple library that enables ecto casting from integer to string.

 ## Installation